 How to perform pelvic floor exercises

-To activate your pelvic floor muscles you should lay on your back (picture below), in a quiet room and try to focus your mind on squeezing the pelvic floor muscles - as if trying to stop the flow of urine.
-Squeeze from the back passage and "zip up" towards the pubic bone at the front. it is important to SUCK UP - like sucking your thumb or spaghetti.
+To activate your pelvic floor muscles you should lay on your back, in a quiet room and try to focus your mind on squeezing the pelvic floor muscles – as if trying to stop the flow of urine.
+Squeeze from the back passage and “zip up” towards the pubic bone at the front. it is important to SUCK UP – like sucking your thumb or spaghetti.
 Be sure to breath deeply and relax your pelvic floor fully between each contraction.
 Avoid BEARING DOWN (pushing) or holding your breath.
 Do not contract you upper abdominal muscles, inner thigh or gluteal muscles (buttocks).

 8-12 pelvic muscular contractions should be performed, 3 times daily.
 Hold each contraction for 1-10 seconds, increasing contraction time and reducing rest time as your muscle strength improves.
 Progress exercises by altering your position to TALL sitting and standing.